libgd/libgd/src/readme.txt

               gdStyled _(CONSTANT)_
-                      Used in place of a color when invoking a line-drawing function such as [333]gdImageLine or
+                      Used in place of a color when invoking a line-drawing function such as gdImageLine or
-                      [334]gdImageRectangle.
-When gdStyled is used as the color, the colors of the pixels are drawn successively from the style that has been set with [335]gdImageSetStyle.
-If the color of a pixel is equal to [336]gdTransparent, that pixel is not altered.
-(This mechanism is completely unrelated to the "transparent color" of the image itself; see [337]gdImageColorTransparent
+                      gdImageRectangle.
+When gdStyled is used as the color, the colors of the pixels are drawn successively from the style that has been set with gdImageSetStyle.
+If the color of a pixel is equal to gdTransparent, that pixel is not altered.
+(This mechanism is completely unrelated to the
+                      "transparent color" of the image itself; see gdImageColorTransparent gdImageColorTransparent for
-                      gdImageColorTransparent for that mechanism.)
-See
+                      that mechanism.)
+See also gdStyledBrushed.
-                      also gdStyledBrushed.

               gdStyledBrushed _(CONSTANT)_
-                      Used in place of a color when invoking a line-drawing function such as [338]gdImageLine or
+                      Used in place of a color when invoking a line-drawing function such as gdImageLine or
-                      [339]gdImageRectangle.
-When gdStyledBrushed is used
+                      gdImageRectangle.
+When gdStyledBrushed is used as
-                      as the color, the brush image set with [340]gdImageSetBrush is drawn at each pixel of the line, providing that the style set with [341]gdImageSetStyle contains a nonzero value (OR
-                      gdTransparent, which does not equal zero but is supported for consistency) for the current pixel.
+                      the color, the brush image set with gdImageSetBrush is drawn at each pixel of the line, providing that the style set with gdImageSetStyle contains a nonzero value (OR gdTransparent, which does not equal zero but is supported for consistency) for the current pixel.
 (Pixels are drawn successively from the style as the line is drawn, returning to the beginning when the available pixels in the style are exhausted.)
-                      Note that this differs from the behavior of [342]gdStyled, in which the values in the style are used as actual pixel colors, except for gdTransparent.
+Note that this differs from the behavior of gdStyled, in which the values in the style are used as actual pixel colors, except for gdTransparent.

               gdDashSize _(CONSTANT)_
                       The length of a dash in a dashed line.
 Defined to